hollywoodchase/COSC625-Group4Project/README.md

 git clone https://github.com/hollywoodchase/COSC625-Group4Project.git
 cd COSC625-Group4Project

+# 2. Navigate to the frontend folder
+cd npe-ui

-# 2. Install frontend dependencies
+# 3. Install frontend dependencies
 npm install

-# 3. Start development server
+# 4. Start development server
 npm start

 ```

-> ⚠️ Backend services were developed in prototype form using Express.
-To test full functionality (e.g., login, visit history), clone and run the `nodejsserver/` directory with a local MySQL instance and `.env` file.
+> ✅ The backend is deployed on Render and runs automatically in production.
+There is no need to manually run the `nodejsserver/` directory locally unless you are testing or developing backend features.
+All core functionality—such as login, visit history, and review submission—is handled via the live API.

 ---